muchirajunior/BookStoreAPI/README.md

 ### Books Endpoints :book:
 --------------------
 - /books :GET: The endpoint gets all the books in the record :lemon:
+- /books/id :GET: The endpoint gets a single book by id :lemon:
 - /books :POST: The endpoint create a book  takes book json {title:"",description:""}, :key: requires jwt auth :pineapple:
 - /books/id :UPDATE: The endpoint updates a book takes a json {title:"",description:""}, :key: requires jwt auth :pear:
 - /books/id :DELETE: The endpoint deletes a book from records, :key: requires jwt auth :apple:

 ### Users Endpoints :office_worker:
 --------------------
-- /users :GET: The endpoint gets all users, :key: requires jwt auth :lemon:
+- /users :GET: The endpoint gets all users, :key: requires jwt auth {with admin role} :lemon:
 - /users :POST: Registers a new user, takes a json object {name:"",username:"",password:"",email:""} :pineapple:
 - /users/login :POST: The endpoint login an new user and genrates a jwt token for user  :pineapple:
 - /users :UPDATE: Edit user information, not fully implimented,:key: requires jwt auth  :sob: :hot_face: